 Please note that omission of any or part of the two requested documents, set out above, will render the application incomplete.
 Incomplete applications will not be considered for the next stage of the selection process.
-Applications will not be accepted after the time of the closing date.
+The onus is on the applicant to ensure they are aware of the deadline for submitting their application as applications will not be accepted after the time of the closing time/date which is provided below.